 All vehicles that operate normally on public rights of way, the Airfield or other designated areas must be properly licensed, insured and registered.
-The Port reserves the right to impound or remove abandoned, disabled or non-conforming vehicles or those that create a negative "operational impact" to airport operations or pose an environmental or safety hazard to the general public.
+The Port reserves the right to impound or remove abandoned, disabled or non-conforming vehicles or those that create a negative "operational impact" to airport operations or pose an environmental or safety hazard to the general public or personnel and to take reasonable oversight actions, inspections, reviews or audits of vehicles, equipment to assure conformity with safety requirements.
 "Operational Impacts" can include disruption to the delivery or service of an airline, tenant, concession or other airport-based business, including delays or relocation of flights or equipment.